 You can’t miss the Royal Botanic Garden Edinburgh when you’re in Scotland – it’s one of the most beautiful gardens in the world.
 The garden covers 70 acres and is home to over 13,000 different species of plants.

-The garden also has an impressive glasshouse, which is worth a visit on its own.
+The garden also has an impressive glasshouse, which is worth a visit.
 You’ll definitely want to take your time exploring all the different areas of the garden and be sure to bring your camera so you can capture all the beauty.

 If you’re looking to visit the Royal Botanic Garden Edinburgh, then there’s no need to worry – it’s easy to get to from anywhere in Scotland.
-The garden is located just a few minutes’ walk from Princes Street in the heart of Edinburgh.
+The garden is just a few minutes from Princes Street in the heart of Edinburgh.

 See Related: Best Alternatives to Flying to Know

 Alhambra Palace and Gardens is a Spanish tourist destination with a fortress, and the palace complex Generalife Gardens and Graça.
 Alhambra is known for its Islamic style and is considered one of Spain’s most popular tourist destinations.

 The Alhambra Palace is amazing and a walk around, admiring rare flowers, and provides a joyful, tranquil sensation unlike anywhere else in the world.
 Do not miss the terraced pool of the Acequia, a vast pool surrounded by flower beds, fountains, and arcades.
 Take a walk on the promenades and see the cypresses.